blog-banner-image

 Here are the steps to take to pursue a career in forensic science:

-Step 1: Earn a bachelor’s degree in natural or forensic science (four years).
+Step 3: Earning a bachelor’s degree in natural or forensic science (four years).

 An undergraduate degree is required to become a forensic science tech.
 The major can be biology, CSI, chemistry, criminal justice, physics, or law.

 Alternatively, aspiring techs can choose an undergraduate degree program specifically in forensic science.
-Some universities, like Texas A&M University, Pennsylvania State University, the University of California at Irvine, and Columbia College, offer bachelor’s programs specific to forensic science.
+Some universities, like Texas A&M University, Pennsylvania State University, and Columbia College, offer bachelor’s programs specific to forensic science.
 Check out our guide to forensics science schools by state to search for a particular program.

 The benefit of pursuing a bachelor’s degree in forensic science (as opposed to natural science) is that students can often focus their undergraduate degree on a specific area of forensics, such as DNA, trace evidence, or ballistics.
 Specializing can make you a more desirable candidate with higher earning potential.